Megafunk/MassSample/README.md

 	}
 }, FMassEntityQuery::ForceParallelExecution);
 ```
+Notes:
-Note that ParallelForEachEntityChunk will create a dedicated command buffer for each job by default.
+- ParallelForEachEntityChunk will create a dedicated command buffer for each job by default.
+- the Cvar `mass.AllowQueryParallelFor` must be enabled.

 <a name="mass-cm"></a>